OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 KEEN Targhee II Mid-Hiking Boots

-Our team discovered through using this product that the foam midsole provides excellent arch support and keeps your heel in place.
+Our usage of this product revealed that its foam midsole offers exceptional arch support while securely holding the heel in place.

 PROS